aminaabdulkadir/word-association-game/README.md

 ## Running Home Flora Locally
 1. Clone the project.
 2. install dependencies by running (npm install or yarn install) in the command line/ terminal.
-3. set the required environment variables: (PORT- the RapidAPI key)
+3. set the required environment variables: (PORT - the RapidAPI key).
 4. start the backend by running (npm run start:backend).
 5. Start the fronted by running (npm run start: frontend).